#37 - Finding Meaning in Life

 Hello Eric,

-This episode reminds me of a movie/documentary I recently saw and found cool on Netflix: "The Stutz Method: Building Happiness"; you may have seen it since.
-At the beginning of the movie, the pyramid is mentioned, which is similar to what is mentioned in the book: 1.
+This episode reminds me of a film / documentary I saw recently and really liked on Netflix: “Stutz: Building Happiness”; maybe you've seen it since then.
+At the beginning of the film, it talks about a pyramid that's similar to what's mentioned in the book: 1.
 Body / 2.
 People / 3.
 Yourself.
-I liked this documentary and it makes me want to read the book co-written by the psychiatrist of the documentary "The Tools Method".
+I really liked this documentary, and it makes me want to read the book co-written by the psychiatrist from the documentary, “The Tools Method”.

-In any case, I recommend seeing the documentary, I find it well done, very affordable and also quite touching, showing the very vulnerability of the psychiatrist himself.
+Anyway, I definitely recommend watching the documentary; I think it's well-made, super easy to get into, and also quite touching, showing the vulnerability of the psychiatrist himself.

-Thanks for your content anyway, it inspires me to think. :)
+Thanks for your content, by the way, it really gets me thinking. :)

 Cédric